On the west coast of Africa, Mauritania remains one of the poorest and most troubled countries in the world.

 • Our schools education programme currently consists of children from Nouakchott visiting the SPANA centre six times a year to participate in animal welfare lessons

-• We reach nearly 600 children each year through our education projects
+• We reach nearly 600 children each year through our education work

 A DAY IN THE LIFE OF COUNTRY DIRECTOR, BEBEHA AHMED

 SPANA Mauritania director Bebeha Ahmed tells us about a typical day at our busy centre in the capital of the country, Nouakchott.

-7am – The team arrive at the clinic and the grooms start preparing food for the inpatients and cleaning out the stables, whilst the vet and technician prepare the daily medications.
+7am – The team arrive at the centre and the grooms start preparing food for the inpatients and cleaning out the stables, whilst the vet and technician prepare the daily medications.
 They then check on the inpatients, which are mainly donkeys suffering with problems including fistulous withers, wounds and lameness.
 The team checks the temperature, pulse and respiration rate of all the inpatients; and then administer their medicines and clean and redress any wounds.

 8am – The outpatient clinic opens and animals are brought in for the treatment of illness and injuries, as well as routine procedures like dentistry and foot trimming.
 The vet, technician, groom and two farriers are kept very busy, while Baba the teacher makes a record of all owners that bring their animals in.
 The majority of patients are donkeys used to pull carts either carrying water or goods such as building materials around the city, with fewer horses that are mainly used to pull taxi carts and occasionally for riding.